-If your podcast will include guests and interviews with subject matter experts, be sure you are asking the right questions to ensure a compelling episode.
+If your podcast will include guests and interviews with subject matter expertise, be sure you are asking the right questions to ensure a compelling episode.
 Put your guest at ease, but shy away from generalities.
 Ask for examples, stories, details, and direct the discussion towards a climax.
-This will ensure that your listeners keep on listening to the end of the show – so they can discover the answers that you are so uniquely qualified to give.
+This will ensure that your listeners stay tuned in until the end of the show to discover the answers that you are so uniquely qualified to give.

 The primary purpose of a podcast is to attract an audience and educate them on topics that you’re an expert in.
 However, in order to ensure your podcasts are beneficial for your firm as well – include a call to action at the end of each interview.
 The goal of each type of content your law firm produces is to guide your prospects and clients through the buyer’s journey.
 Whether you ask listeners to subscribe to your law firm’s podcast, inform them on where to find more valuable information, or invite them to download additional content – always let them know what to do next.

-In closing, these are just a handful of podcasting tips, but they should get you thinking about what it will take to produce a compelling podcast series.
+While these are just a handful of podcasting tips, they should get you thinking about what it will take to produce a compelling podcast series.
 A popular podcast can elevate your marketing efforts across a range of channels, so it’s a viable consideration.

 Do you have someone in your organization who would make a great podcast host, but aren’t sure how to get started?
 Contact us for help with planning, producing, and promoting your law firm’s podcast.